doubleleft/hook-admin/README.md

 ### API Environment for Development

-By default this project uses the `dl-api-admin-ddll` app.
+By default this project uses the `hook-admin-ddll` app.

 The default login credentials are: